Skip to content

 In Simple Terms

-Baud rate is the signaling speed of a serial line, measured in symbols (for simple UART links, bits) per second.
-It sets how fast data…
+Baud rate is the signaling speed of a serial line, measured in symbols per second — and for simple UART links, one symbol is one…

 Explore the Full Glossary